Cedartown Academy of Performing Arts

 In 1990-1994 Denise became assistant auditorium director of the Cedartown Civic Auditorium and Kristy Goosman Hughes became director.
 Both worked together to receive grants from the National Endowment for the Arts for the Cedartown Civic Arts Commission.
 Kristy and Denise booked national touring companies and celebrity performances with national agencies.
 But their most accomplished endeavor was maintaining the Children's Enrichment Program which brought in artist, celebrities and shows in for Northwest Georgia students.
 This allowed the students to have the opportunity to be educated in cultural arts.

 In late 2000 the Academy closed due to unforseen circumstances and emergency health issues.
 For nearly a decade Denise was a mortgage banker and then went back to college where she obtained a degree in the healthcare in 2011.
-She has been employed for the last five years as a certified phlebotomist/lab tech at SouthEastern Pathology in Rome, Georgia.
+She has been employed for the last eight years as a certified phlebotomist/lab tech at SouthEastern Pathology in Rome, Georgia.
 She will continue her position at the lab.

 Denise however admits she has never been happy since the day the Academy closed.
-So through the work of Our Lord showing her daily where her true passion continues to develop in Dance and teaching, as well as many former students, friends and citizens encouraging her to reopen, the Cedartown Academy of Performing Arts will again reopened with a dynamic staff of teachers, along with performances to enhance the students skills and competitions!
+So through the work of Our Lord showing her daily where her true passion continues to develop in Dance and teaching, as well as many former students, friends and citizens encouraging her to reopen, the Cedartown Academy of Performing Arts reopened with a dynamic staff of teachers, along with performances to enhance the students skills and competitions!